London Mithraeum: Excavation and artefacts

 may be translated "For the Salvation of our lords the four emperors and the noble Caesar, and to the god Mithras, the Invincible Sun from the east to the west".

-Parallel to the construction work between 2010 and 2014, Museum of London Archaeology led a team of over 50 archaeologists in further excavations of the site.
-Excavation recovered more than 14,000 items, including a large assembly of tools.
+Prior to the construction of the Bloomberg London building, Museum of London Archaeology led a team of over 50 archaeologists in further excavation of the site between 2010 and 2013.
+Their work recovered more than 14,000 items, including a large assembly of tools.
 The varied objects are thought to have been brought to the site in landfills and soils collected elsewhere and laid down to improve the marshy banks of the River Walbrook during the rebuilding of London after the Boudican revolt of AD 60 or 61.

-The local waterlogged soil conditions then preserved even organic material like leather shoes and a large assembly of wooden writing tablets of which over 400 were found.
+The waterlogged soil conditions in this location preserved even organic material like leather shoes and an assembly of over 400 wooden writing tablets, collectively known as the Bloomberg tablets.
 The tablets originally held a layer of dark wax and messages were scratched into the wax with a stylus that revealed the paler wood underneath.
 The wax has perished, but the words were reconstructed from scratch marks left in the wood.
 Among the messages is the oldest financial document from London, dated AD 57, and two addresses from AD 62 and AD 70 containing the earliest mention of London.